borntofrappe/borntofrappe/README.md

 }
 ```

-Unless there is a class of `.observed` in the existing component.
-To work around this the element being observed technically defines the class, but with a false value.
+Add a class of `.observed` with the class directive with a default `false` value.

 ```svelte
 <section class:observed={false} use:observe>
 ```

-The compiler retains the property value pairs, the class is not present and is included through the `observe` action.
+The compiler retains the property value pairs, the class is not present, but it will be through the `observe` action.

-## Log
+## log

-`/log` works as a playground to experiment with a blog-like setup, to learn how to process markdown syntax and generate pages as needed.
+`/log` works as a playground to experiment with a blog-like setup, to learn how to generate pages on the basis of url parameters and how to process markdown syntax with `mdsvex`.

-### mdsvex

-`mdsvex` processes markdown documents.
+### markdown

 ```bash
 npm i --save-dev mdsvex